shreya6397/Rainbow-song/README.md

 # Rainbow-song
-It is a Rainbow song
+It is a Rainbow song of scale C major!!